-Poultry Good Commercial Practices (GCP)
+Poultry Good Commercial Practices (GCP) Verification

-At this time, there is no humane handling statute requiring humane handling in poultry.
-However, there is a regulatory requirement that poultry are slaughtered using good commercial practices (GCP).
+There is no humane handling statute requiring humane handling for poultry.
+However, there is a regulatory requirement that poultry be slaughtered using Good Commercial Practices (GCP).
+This regulatory requirement will be verified while performing the Poultry Good Commercial Practices task.